7 Cilantro Tips to Elevate Your Cooking Game

-What Exactly Is Cilantro?
+What Is Cilantro?
+(It's Not a Spice!)

 If you've ever bitten into a taco or sipped on a margarita, chances are you've tasted cilantro without even knowing it!
 But what exactly is this vibrant green herb that splits opinions like pineapple on pizza?